MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/pos-camerabarcode-symbologies.md

 This topic provides sample barcodes for each of the symbologies supported by the software barcode decoder that ships with Windows 10, including: UPC/EAN, Code 39, Code 128, Interleaved 2 of 5, Databar Omnidirectional, Databar Stacked, QR Code and GS1DWCode.

 Windows 10 uses a standard lens camera combined with a software decoder to generate a barcode scanner.
 This article refers to the symbologies supported by the software decoder.
-Additional symbologies might be supported by dedicated barcode scanner devices.
+Additional symbologies might be supported by dedicated barcode scanner devices that have built-in hardware decoders, please contact your barcode scanner manufacturer for details.
 The symbologies listed are supported in all editions of Windows 10 build 17134 or later, unless otherwise specified.

+Use [GetSupportedSymbologiesAsync](/uwp/api/windows.devices.pointofservice.barcodescanner.getsupportedsymbologiesasync) to determine the specific symbologies supported by a barcode scanner.

 > [!NOTE]
-> The software decoder built into Windows 10 is provided courtesy of  [*Digimarc Corporation*](https://www.digimarc.com/).
+> The software decoder built into Windows 10 is provided by [*Digimarc Corporation*](https://www.digimarc.com/).

 ## 1D Symbologies